Moiup/ignite/README.md

 # Installation
 ## Prerequisite
+The tested operating system where Windows 10 and Windows 11.

 This project works fine on Visual Studio 2022.
+You need a Vulkan ready GPU.

 ## Downloads
 - Download the repository.